Metal: Electrical and thermal

 The elemental metals have electrical conductivity values of from 6.9 × 10^{3} S/cm for manganese to 6.3 × 10^{5} S/cm for silver.
 In contrast, a semiconducting metalloid such as boron has an electrical conductivity 1.5 × 10^{−6} S/cm.
 Typically, the electrical conductivity of metals decreases with heating because the increased thermal motion of the atoms makes it harder for electrons to flow.
 Exceptionally, plutonium's electrical conductivity increases when heated in the temperature range of around −175 to +125 °C, with anomalously large thermal expansion coefficient and a phase change from monoclinic to face-centered cubic near 100 °C. This behavior, along with similar phenomena observed in other transuranic elements, is attributed to more complex relativistic and spin interactions which are not captured in simple models.

 Density of states of TiN, with the occupied states shaded in blue and the Fermi level at the x origin.
 All the states, as well as those associated with the Ti and N atoms are shown.

 All of the metallic alloys as well as conducting ceramics and polymers are metals by the same definition; for instance titanium nitride has delocalized states at the Fermi level.
 They have electrical conductivities similar to those of elemental metals.
-Liquid forms are also metallic conductors or electricity, for instance mercury.
+Liquid forms are also metallic conductors of electricity, for instance mercury.
 In normal conditions no gases are metallic conductors.
 However, a plasma is a metallic conductor and the charged particles in a plasma have many properties in common with those of electrons in elemental metals, particularly for white dwarf stars.

-Metals are relatively good conductors of heat, which in metals is transported mainly by the conduction electrons.
+Metals are relatively good conductors of heat, which is transported mainly by the conduction electrons.
 At higher temperatures the electrons can occupy slightly higher energy levels given by Fermi–Dirac statistics.
 These have slightly higher momenta (kinetic energy) and can pass on thermal energy.
 The empirical Wiedemann–Franz law states that in many metals the ratio between thermal and electrical conductivities is proportional to temperature, with a proportionality constant that is roughly the same for all metals.